F W Neeve’s Shop in Church Street. Postcard courtesy of Carol Ewin

 Given that no father’s name for Frederick is given in the marriage register, Frederick may have had little (or no) recollection of his father, or his early life.

 I have not yet been able to find Frederick on any of the earlier census returns.
-His early life is also a mystery to me at the moment!
+His early life is also a mystery to me.

 Turning back to Frederick’s time in Great Ellingham, Kelly’s Directory of 1925 lists both Herbert Joseph Neave and Frederick William Neeve as grocers in Great Ellingham.

-Frederick and Alice Neeve were at their shop in Church Street until Frederick sold the shop to Arthur J Pollard in May, 1926.
+Frederick and Alice Neeve ran their shop in Church Street until Frederick retired.
+In 1926, he let the shop and part of the dwelling to Arthur J Pollard.

 Methodists Frederick Neeve & Herbert Neave

-Both Frederick Neeve and Herbert Neave had assocations with the Great Ellingham Methodist Chapel.
+Both Frederick Neeve and Herbert Neave had associations with the Great Ellingham Methodist Chapel.
 The Eastern Daily Press of the 29th August, 1936, reported on the ‘Gift to Great Ellingham Methodist Chapel‘.

 Sources: